psyomn/notes/README.md

 __NOTE__ You'll need plantuml in order to generate the pictures for the documents.
 You can get plantuml [here](http://plantuml.sf.net).

+I've provided a `config.sh` script that you can run.
+This will automatically download plantuml for you.
+In turn directories that need to build docs will look for this package in that location (so it's a good idea to run `config.h` if you plan to build the docs).

 #### Languages

 Some minor case studies of some programming languages.
 They should provide a